kumquat-ir/VisualOres/API.md

 # Adding a client cache
 For saving files in VisualOres' client-side cache directory.
-1. Create a class that implements `IClientCache` or either of its children
+1. Create a class that implements `IClientCache` or either of its child interfaces
-2. Call `ClientCacheManager.registerClientCache()` with an instance of that class
+2. Call `ClientCacheManager.registerClientCache()` with an instance of that class in client preinit

+# Other useful things
+If you're writing a renderer that uses fluids' colors, use `DrawUtils#getFluidColor(Fluid)` to use the fluid color override list.
+No more white-colored water and lava!

+If your integration requires VisualOres to be on both the server and client, call `VisualOres#addModRequiringServer(String)` to require that.